Author: Ameeba

 Conceptual Example Code

-Below is a conceptual example of how this vulnerability might be exploited using a HTTP POST request:
+A conceptual example of how the vulnerability might be exploited is provided below.
+This example uses a malicious HTTP POST request to the vulnerable endpoint.

 Host: target.example.com